Canadian Vickers

-Canadian Vickers Limited was an aircraft and shipbuilding company that operated in Canada during the early part of the 20th century until 1944.
+Canadian Vickers Limited was an aircraft and shipbuilding company that operated in Canada from 1911 until 1944.
 A subsidiary of Vickers Limited, it built its own aircraft designs as well as others under licence.
 Canadair absorbed the Canadian Vickers aircraft operations in November 1944.

 Shipbuilding

-In 1907 British shipbuilding and weapons manufacturing conglomerate Vickers Sons & Maxim began investigating possible locations for a shipyard in Montreal.
+In 1907, British shipbuilding and weapons manufacturing conglomerate Vickers Sons & Maxim began investigating possible locations for a shipyard in Montreal.
 Vickers Sons & Maxim intended to use the shipyard as a repair facility for transatlantic shipping traffic entering Montreal.
 Vickers Sons & Maxim was invited by the Government of Canada in 1911 to establish a Canadian division to manufacture vessels for the nascent Royal Canadian Navy.
 According to naval historian Marc Milner, "the Harbour Commission and the city of Maisonneuve offered Vickers a first-class location" to establish the yard, and "an extended lease on the land and deferred taxes."
-Vickers Sons & Maxim established Canadian Vickers in June 1911 and constructed the shipyard between Rue Notre-Dame and rue Via along the Saint Lawrence River (now Viterra Montreal Terminal).
+Vickers Sons & Maxim established Canadian Vickers in June 1911 and constructed the shipyard between Rue Notre-Dame and rue Viau along the Saint Lawrence River (now Viterra Montreal Terminal).
 Canadian Vickers ordered the construction of a large floating drydock, which was opened in 1912.
 Due to the establishment of Canadian Vickers, Montreal became one of Canada's leading shipbuilding centres.
 The shipyard's first full year of operation was 1914, a year marked by the beginning of World War I.

 During World War I the yard assembled American-designed Holland 602 type submarines on behalf of the Royal Navy.
 The hulls were Canadian-built, but the machinery and equipment were American.
 They were known as the British H-class submarine in the Royal Navy and were the first submarines to cross the Atlantic Ocean under their own power.
 Canadian Vickers (along with Polson Iron Works of Toronto) also constructed the first vessels specifically designed for the Royal Canadian Navy, the Battle-class naval trawlers.